 You can find our guide to the free hot springs of Tuscany here

-Italy has a long history that, in many cases, happened a level that is below street level now.
+For man-made wonders, Italy has a long history that, in many cases, happened at a level that is below street level now.

-Some of the most interesting underground areas in Italy for kids are the underground city under Orvieto and the Roman catacombs and the mines in Sardinia.
+Some of the most interesting underground areas in Italy for kids are the underground city under Orvieto, the Roman catacombs, Nero’s Domus aurea (Rome) and the mines in Sardinia.

 Learn about the middle ages in a Tuscan Village